Bitcoin-ABC/bitcoin-abc/cashtab/extension/README.md

 ## Security Considerations

-1. **Origin Validation**: The extension only accepts messages from the same window (`event.source != window` check)
+1. **Origin Validation**: The content script only accepts same-window messages from the page origin
-2. **User Consent**: All address requests require explicit user approval through a popup
+2. **Allowlisted page requests**: Pages may request an address or open a transaction.
+Approval and tx-response messages from a page are ignored
+3. **User Consent**: Address and transaction results are sent only after the Cashtab popup confirms the action
-3. **Transaction Review**: Transaction creation opens Cashtab for user review before sending
+4. **Transaction Review**: Transaction creation opens Cashtab for user review before sending

 ## Browser Compatibility